MicrosoftDocs/Advertising-docs/Advertising/bingads-13/customer-management-service/getaccountpilotfeatures.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Gets a list of the pilot programs that are enabled for the specified account.
+description: Gets a list of the feature pilot IDs that are enabled for an ad account.
 dev_langs:
   - csharp
   - java